W04 Team Activity: Checkout

 Refactor ProductData

-We will use the same server we used last week to pull the products from for submitting our orders, but a different endpoint.
-The URL should be:
+Use the same server from previous weeks to pull the products for submitting the orders, however, there is a different endpoint.
+The URL is:

 http://wdd330-backend.onrender.com/checkout